ralixjs/ralix/docs/HELPERS_API.md

 ### `attr(query, attribute, value)`

 Gets/sets `query` element attribute.
-It also accepts and object for multiple assigment.
-If the value is `false` it will remove the attribute.
+It also accepts an object for multiple assignment.
 Examples:

 ```js
 // getter